heraldovalenti/ideal-bdd-behave/README.md

 ```commandline
 behave
 ```
-This will execute all the existing scenarios on the project and show you the results in the console.
+This will execute all the existing scenarios on the project and show you the results in the terminal output.

 ## Running project with PyCharm
 First, the project must be loaded: